BarbaraBoeters/barbaraboeters-project/PROCESS.md

 Changed Firebase tree structure to childByAutoId() for the plants instead of the name to prevent overwriting.
 Also added some error handling in the addPlant function Enabled Firebase to be able to work offline

+# 20 January
+Add photo by camera or photolibrary with this tutorial: http://www.codingexplorer.com/choosing-images-with-uiimagepickercontroller-in-swift/
+Added some keyboard actions but failed to install the IQKeyboardManagerSwift framework: https://github.com/hackiftekhar/IQKeyboardManager.
+Update: it worked